alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Helper Functions ###

-The profile contains a lot of helper functions that get called by the aforementionde commands.
+The profile contains a lot of helper functions that get called by the aforementioned commands.
 Have a look around, maybe learn something about VoiceAttack :)

 ## Exposed Variables ##

-The following Variables are _global_ and thus readable (and writeable! please don’t unless it’s a config variable …) from other profiles:
+The following Variables are _global_ and thus readable (and writeable!
+Please don’t unless it’s a config variable …) from other profiles:

 ### Configuration Variables ###

-These are set in `SpanshAttack.startup` and can be overriden from your profile if you have included SpanshAttack.
+These are set in `SpanshAttack.startup` and can be overridden from your profile if you have included SpanshAttack.

 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this